How many cold email follow-ups should you send? 4 to 9, backed by 22.37% reply-rate data

 Depending on how many messages are in your sequence, aim for a total duration of 10-25 days.

 The key here is to be persistent, but polite.
 If they’re not responding to your first email after 2 days, don’t expect them to respond faster after your 3rd or 4th.
+And, of course, if they respond saying that they are not interested, do not continue to follow up.

 When writing your follow-up email, keep these best practices in mind: